M66B/FairEmail/docs/FAQ-en-rGB.md

 *Android settings*, *Battery*, three-dots menu *Battery usage*, three-dots menu *Show full device usage*

 As a rule of thumb the battery usage should be below or in any case not be much higher than *Mobile network standby*.
-If this isn't the case, please turn on *Auto optimize* in the receive settings.
+If this isn't the case, please turn on *Auto optimise* in the receive settings.
 If this doesn't help, please [ask for support](https://contact.faircode.eu/?product=fairemailsupport).

-It is inevitable that synchronizing messages will use battery power because it requires network access and accessing the messages database.
+It is inevitable that synchronising messages will use battery power because it requires network access and accessing the messages database.

 If you are comparing the battery usage of FairEmail with another email client, please make sure the other email client is setup similarly.
 For example comparing always sync (push messages) and (infrequent) periodic checking for new messages is not a fair comparison.

 Reconnecting to an email server will use extra battery power, so an unstable internet connection will result in extra battery usage.
 Also, some email servers prematurely terminate idle connections, while [the standard](https://tools.ietf.org/html/rfc2177) says that an idle connection should be kept open for 29 minutes.
-In these cases you might want to synchronize periodically, for example each hour, instead of continuously.
-Note that polling frequently (more than every 30-60 minutes) will likely use more battery power than synchronizing always because connecting to the server and comparing the local and remote messages are expensive operations.
+In these cases you might want to synchronise periodically, for example each hour, instead of continuously.
+Note that polling frequently (more than every 30-60 minutes) will likely use more battery power than synchronising always because connecting to the server and comparing the local and remote messages are expensive operations.

-[On some devices](https://dontkillmyapp.com/) it is necessary to *disable* battery optimizations (setup step 3) to keep connections to email servers open.
-In fact, leaving battery optimizations enabled can result in extra battery usage for all devices, even though this sounds contradictory!
+[On some devices](https://dontkillmyapp.com/) it is necessary to *disable* battery optimisations (setup step 3) to keep connections to email servers open.
+In fact, leaving battery optimisations enabled can result in extra battery usage for all devices, even though this sounds contradictory!

-Most of the battery usage, not considering viewing messages, is due to synchronization (receiving and sending) of messages.
-So, to reduce the battery usage, set the number of days to synchronize message for to a lower value, especially if there are a lot of recent messages in a folder.
+Most of the battery usage, not considering viewing messages, is due to synchronisation (receiving and sending) of messages.
+So, to reduce the battery usage, set the number of days to synchronise message for to a lower value, especially if there are a lot of recent messages in a folder.
 Long press a folder name in the folders list and select *Edit properties* to access this setting.

-If you have at least once a day internet connectivity, it is sufficient to synchronize messages just for one day.
+If you have at least once a day internet connectivity, it is sufficient to synchronise messages just for one day.

-Note that you can set the number of days to *keep* messages for to a higher number than to *synchronize* messages for.
+Note that you can set the number of days to *keep* messages for to a higher number than to *synchronise* messages for.
 You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages, but leave the number of days to keep messages.
 After decreasing the number of days to keep messages, you might want to run the cleanup in the miscellaneous settings to remove old files.

 In the receive settings you can enable to always synchronize starred messages, which will allow you to keep older messages around while synchronizing messages for a limited number of days.